 Information about options and Stock Awards granted during the Company's 2019 fiscal year under the Plan to the Named Executive Officers can be found in the tables under the headings "Fiscal 2019 Summary Compensation Table," and "Fiscal 2019 Grants of Plan-Based Awards Table" following the Compensation Discussion and Analysis in this Proxy Statement.
 During the 2019 fiscal year, options covering 146,257 shares were granted to current executive officers as a group under the Plan and options covering 76,009 shares were granted under the Plan to all other eligible team members (excluding executive officers) as a group.
 Current options generally become exercisable in three equal annual installments beginning one year after the date of the option grant.
-Also during the 2019 fiscal year, 35,030 shares of restricted stock units were granted under the Plan to all team members (excluding executive officers) as a group.
+Also during the 2019 fiscal year, 35,030 shares of restricted stock units were granted to current executive officers as a group under the Plan and 22,228 shares of restricted stock units were granted under the Plan to all team members (excluding executive officers) as a group.
 Depending upon the terms of the plan under which a grant is made, restricted stock units for team members generally vest three years after the date of the grant.
 During the 2019 fiscal year, Directors were granted a total of 19,344 shares of restricted stock units which vests one year after the date of grant.